-Updated for Mists of Pandaria 5.2
+Updated for Warlords of Draenor 6.2

-This Arcane Mage guide is primarily intended for Raid DPS use (and other PvE content) at level 90.
+This Arcane Mage guide is primarily intended for Raid DPS use (and other PvE content) at max level.
 However, the principals will still apply during the leveling process.
-If you’re looking for advice on leveling your Mage, check out our Mage Leveling Guide.
+If you’re looking for more advice on leveling your Mage, check out our Mage Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Other Mage Guides: